 - An animated video

 Make an effort to use photographs that are representative of your lifestyle.
 Using photos that place your brand or product in context, for example, is something Amazon recommends.
-A company that sells sportswear, for example, might post pictures of people wearing their product at the gym.
+For example, a company that sells sportswear might post pictures of people wearing their product at the gym.

 5. Write Your Caption

-After that, create your caption — captions can only be 2200 characters long.
+After that, create your caption — captions are only 2200 characters long.

 The following are the prerequisites for Amazon Post captions:

-- Promote a product that your company owns or has permission to resale or distribute.
+- Promote a product your company owns or has permission to resale or distribute.

 - Use language that is appropriate for a broad readership.